DavidFowler/flank-demo/README.md

 # Step 1: Start the data stream

 You have two choices below to create a sensor data stream; NiFi or command line.
+The command line is probably easier but eh NiFi approach is more fun and demonstrates the stream data coming through a flow.

-## Nifi (optional)
+## Nifi approach for the sensor stream data(optional)

 *You can use NiFi to create the sensor stream or connect via ssh and start a generator script via console.*

-Download this NiFi template file and replace the 3 instances of 52.48.192.20 with you VM IP.
+Download and start this NiFi template file and replace the 3 instances of 52.48.192.20 with you VM IP.
 Alternatively you can import the template as is then update the IPs of your processors in the designer as well as the record reader and writer, to reflect your cluster's IP.

 [20220622_083349_Streaming-Demo_NiFi_Flow.xml](assets/20220622_083349_Streaming-Demo_NiFi_Flow.xml)